-Houston Human Trafficking Lawyer
+Houston Human Trafficking Attorneys

 Human trafficking is the intentional exploitation of another human being for profit by forcing or coercing them to engage in sexual conduct or forced labor.
 Sadly, it happens every day in the United States.
-In Texas alone, there are over 313,000 victims including 79,000 who are just children.
+In Texas alone, there are over 313,000 people enslaved by human traffickers including 79,000 who are just children.

-Now, pretty much anyone that has a hand in the human trafficking process can be held liable for personal injuries and damages caused to the trafficked victim.
-For several years, there have been state laws that extend liability to individuals involved in the exploitation of people for sex or services.
+Now, pretty much anyone that has a hand in the human trafficking process can be held liable for personal injuries and damages caused to the trafficking survivor.
+For several years, there have been State Laws that extend liability to individuals involved in the exploitation of people for sex or services.
 Many states, including Texas, have enacted their own laws to hold persons and companies liable who not only promote human trafficking but also those that reap a monetary benefit or service.
 Under the Texas Civil Practice and Remedies Code, Chapter 98, any person or organization that engages in the trafficking of persons or knowingly receives a benefit by way of profit or services rendered from the trafficking of persons is potentially liable for it.
-Furthermore, in 2017, the federal government passed a law making it a crime to” own, manage or operate a website with the intent to promote or facilitate prostitution” thereby opening the door for websites who promote or facilitate prostitution to be held accountable for their actions.
+Furthermore, in 2017, the federal government passed a law making it a crime to” own, manage or operate a website with the intent to promote or facilitate prostitution” thereby opening the door for websites that promote or facilitate prostitution to be held accountable for their actions.

-- Restaurants, warehouses and other places where human trafficked labor provides a direct service to the business.
+- Restaurants, warehouses, and other places where human trafficked labor provides a direct service to the business.

-- Web personals, online dating sites or other websites that knowingly facilitate human trafficking.
+- Web personals, online dating sites, or other websites that knowingly facilitate human trafficking.

-- Newspapers, magazines or other print sources that facilitate human trafficking for sex or labor.
+- Newspapers, magazines, or other print sources that facilitate human trafficking for sex or labor.